catornot/bp-ort/README.md

 the derivations like the headhunter ai try to play the objective of the gamemode ~~but they are not auto activated and have to be manually set via the `bot_cmds_type` cvar~~ auto activation is controlled is controlled by `auto_select_gamemode` in the mod.

-# other features

-## admin abuse (incomplete) with auto completion!!!
-some of the commands from script admin abuse are included in this plugin

-## name overriding
-Name overrides currently only affects players after a map reload or if it's overridden when they join

-**Code Callback** - the plugin attemps to call the following functions when the player connects which are not defined anywhere (aka you can define them)

-- `string function CodeCallBack_CanChangeName(string uid, string name)`
-- `string function CodeCallBack_CanChangeClangTag(string uid, string clan_tag)`

-**API**

-- `void function RememberNameOverride(entity player, string name, string clan_tag )`

-the plugin stores a name and clan tag for a player internally and will set them for the player on their next connection attempt

-- `void function RememberNameOverrideUid(string uid, string name, string clan_tag )`

 like the one before it but it now accepts a uid so that it can be set before anyone joins

 btw the cvar `bot_uwufy` controls if connecting players will get their name uwufied (it's disabled by default now)